AbinashBishoyi/zegoggl.es/_posts/2011-07-17-how-to-preinstall-scala-on-your-android-phone.markdown

 bytecode during the build process (slow!).
 The common workaround is to use tools like [proguard][] or [treeshaker][] to shrink the code before dexing it.

-However if this is still to slow there is another option which unfortunately only works on rooted devices and the Android emulator: predex the Scala libraries and add them to the Android runtime, on the device itself.
+However if this is still to slow there is another option which works on rooted devices and the Android emulator: predex the Scala libraries and add them to the Android runtime, on the device itself.

 Android has the concept of a boot classpath (similar to the JVM) which contains